Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 ---
 title: Advanced Communication Techniques
 slug: "dirac-intro-to-mpi-advanced-communication"
-teaching: 20
+teaching: 25
 exercises: 20
 questions:
 - How do I use complex data structures in MPI?
 - What is contiguous memory, and why does it matter?
 objectives:
-- Understand the limitations of non-contiguous memory in MPI
+- Understand the problems of non-contiguous memory in MPI
-- Know how to define and use custom data types for communication
+- Know how to define and use derived datatypes
 keypoints:
-- Communicating complex data structures in MPI requires a bit more work
+- Communicating complex, heterogeneous or non-contiguous data structures in MPI requires a bit more work
-- Any data being transferred should ideally be a single contiguous block of memory
+- Any data being transferred should be a single contiguous block of memory
-- By defining vectors and other datatypes, we can send data for elements which are not-contiguous
+- By defining derived datatypes, we can easily send data which is not contiguous
-- The functions `MPI_Pack` and `MPI_Unpack` can be used to create a contiguous memory block
+- The functions `MPI_Pack` and `MPI_Unpack` can be used to manually create a contiguous memory block of data
 ---

 In the previous episodes, we've seen the basic building blocks for splitting work and communicating data between ranks,